Go to main content

 Frequently asked questions

-How is "One Hour, Many Voices" different from other discussion formats?
+How is "One hour, many voices" different from other discussion formats?

-"One Hour, Many Voices" is not a traditional discussion or debate format.
+"One hour, many voices" is not a traditional discussion or debate format.
 It is not about persuading others, being right or reaching a final outcome.
 Instead, the focus is on truly listening to one another.

 The discussion game creates a clear framework and safe space through fixed ground rules that ensure all participants have equal speaking time and that differences of opinion can be expressed and respectfully tolerated.
 Carefully designed questions, set time frames and structured phases of conversation foster discussion that is often deeper, calmer and more uniting than conventional conversations, even when the topics are controversial.

-How can "One Hour, Many Voices" be implemented?
+How can "One hour, many voices" be implemented?

-"One Hour, Many Voices" is designed primarily for media organizations, NGOs, companies and associations, but it can also be played by individuals.
+"One hour, many voices" is designed primarily for media organizations, NGOs, companies and associations, but it can also be played by individuals.
 The discussion game can be used at private or public events, in education or project work, or to engage with and learn from readers and audiences.
 The game set includes all the materials needed to facilitate the discussion.
-The Bonn Institute also provides a comprehensive game manual that explains step by step how to plan, prepare and run "One Hour, Many Voices" for larger events.
+The Bonn Institute also provides a comprehensive game manual that explains step by step how to plan, prepare and run "One hour, many voices" for larger events.

 How many people can play the game?